Why Should You Take PAF 101?

 PAF 101: An Introduction to the Analysis of Public Policy is unlike any introductory course offered on campus.
 Students learn how to Do Good and Do Well through outside speakers, debates, group exercises and technical report writing.
 You will gain critical job skills that top employers are looking for.
 On top of all of that?
 You will not be bored.
 Students enjoy interacting with Professor Coplin and not being lectured to for 55 minutes.

 PAF 101 is the introductory course to the Policy Studies Major, an elite program at Syracuse University.
-Year after year, Policy Studies Majors win the most Remembrance Scholarships, are actively recruited by JP Morgan Chase and General Electric, and work for some of the nation’s largest nonprofits.
+Year after year, Policy Studies Majors win the most Remembrance Scholarships, are actively recruited by JP Morgan Chase, General Electric, and Ernst and Young and work for some of the nation’s largest nonprofits.
 Teach for America also accepts more students from the Policy Studies Majors than any other major on campus.

 Still unsure why you should take PAF 101 or join the Policy Studies Major?
 Read some of the testimonials from successful alums:

 Steve Canale – GE Manager Recruiting and Staffing

 “Over the years GE has hired some excellent Policy Studies majors from Syracuse into our 2 year rotational training programs in both Finance and Communications.
 The students also possessed minors in complementary areas of study that allowed them a basic foundation in the area of discipline that we normally recruit.
 A winning combination.”

 Chancellor Kent Syverud – Chancellor and President of Syracuse University, in a letter to all University students, faculty and staff dated February 3, 2017 writes: